jbenj-upenn/WeatherOutlook_6/README.md

 4. Predicted Max and Min Temperatures
 5. Humidity
 6. Wind Speed
+7. Ten buttons utilize a callback function that allows a user to click on the popular cities associated with said buttons to return fast weather data

 Challenges remaining:
 1. Implementation of a 5-day forecast for the city in question